On the Bombieri-Lang Conjecture over finitely generated fields

-\begin{description} \itemsep0.3em \item[LG] ({\it Geometric Lang Conjecture}) If $X$ is a variety of general type over a field $k$ of characteristic $0$, then it is pseudo GeM. \item[LF] ({\it Lang Conjecture for function fields}) Let $K/k$ be a finitely generated extension of fields of characteristic $0$ with $k$ algebraically closed in $K$, and $X/K$ a variety of general type.
-If $X(K)$ is Zariski dense in $X$, then $X$ is birational to a variety $X_{0}$ defined over $k$ and the "non-constant points" of $X(K)\setminus X_{0}(k)$ are not Zariski-dense in $X$. \item[LW$(k)$] If $X/k$ is a positive dimensional variety of general type, the set of rational points $X(k)$ is not Zariski dense. \item[LW] ({\it Weak Bombieri-Lang Conjecture}) $\LW(k)$ holds for all finitely generated extensions $k$ of $\Q$. \item[LS$(k)$] If $X/k$ is a variety of general type, then it is pseudo mordellic. \item[LS] ({\it Strong Bombieri-Lang Conjecture}) $\LS(k)$ holds for all finitely generated extensions $k$ of $\Q$. \end{description}
+\begin{description} \itemsep0.3em \item[Geometric Lang conjecture] If $X$ is a variety of general type over a field $k$ of characteristic $0$, then it is pseudo-GeM. \item[Lang conjecture for function fields] Let $K/k$ be a finitely generated extension of fields of characteristic $0$ with $k$ algebraically closed in $K$, and $X/K$ a variety of general type.
+If $X(K)$ is Zariski dense in $X$, then $X$ is birational to a variety $X_{0}$ defined over $k$ and the "non-constant points" of $X(K)\setminus X_{0}(k)$ are not Zariski-dense in $X$. \item[Weak Bombieri-Lang conjecture] If $X$ is a positive dimensional variety of general type over a field $k$ finitely generated over $\Q$, the set of rational points $X(k)$ is not dense. \item[Strong Bombieri-Lang conjecture] Every variety of general type over a field $k$ finitely generated over $\Q$ is pseudo-mordellic. \end{description}

-Lang conjectured that $\LG$, $\LF$, $\LW$ and $\LS$ hold.
 Faltings proved in \cite{fal94} that these conjectures hold for subvarieties of abelian varieties, but the general case remains widely open.

-We are interested in the passage from number fields to finitely generated extensions of $\Q$ both in $\LW$ and $\LS$.
-In the case of curves, this passage was settled by Grauert \cite{gra65} and Manin \cite{man63} who proved the Mordell conjecture for function fields years before the Mordell conjecture for number fields was proved by Faltings \cite{fal83}.

-Lang's program suggests following the same route: $\LF$ should replace Grauert and Manin's theorem.
-In fact, if $\LF$ holds, then $\LW(k)$ for all number fields $k$ clearly implies $\LW$.
-Moreover, it is easy to show that $\LG\wedge\LW\Rightarrow\LS$, thus